pla1/PlayOnKodi/README.md

 # Play on Kodi
 HTML5 app for Ubuntu Touch.
+Use with your Kodi entertainment system.

-Search for and play YouTube videos on your Kodi entertainment system.
+* Search for and play YouTube videos on your Kodi entertainment system.
+* Basic remote control features
+* Mirrors fanart as a background

 ### Software reuse:
 * AngularJS - https://angularjs.org/